GitMax42/website/README.md

 Beside Security, **speed** is one of the most important technical factors for a successul website!
 Below are some tips and techniques to speed up your website.

-**Check how fast your website is:**
+**How fast is your website?**
 * <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">PageSpeed Insights</a>
 * <a href="https://gtmetrix.com/" target="_blank">GTmetrix</a>
 * <a href="https://www.webpagetest.org/" target="_blank">WebPageTest</a>

 ---

-## Static Compressed Content
+## Static Pre-compressed Content
-Even the deploy process is more complex and the update of the website takes longer, you need to generate as much static compressed content as possible!
+Even the deploy process is more complex and the update of the website takes longer, you need to generate as much static pre-compressed content as possible to avoid compressing on every request!
-Textfiles like HTML, CSS, Javascript, Webmanifest and others are good candidates for such static compression.
+Textfiles like HTML, CSS, Javascript and Webmanifest are good candidates for such static compression.

 #### Compression
 * <a href="https://github.com/google/brotli">Brotli</a> is a compression algorithm developed by Google and serves best for text compression. <a href="https://caniuse.com/#feat=brotli" target="_blank">Browser support</a> is already very good!